-Protect the community group against defects or failures within the warranty period.
+Warranties protect the community group against defects or failures within the warranty period.
 Typically, the construction contract will establish an overall warranty period of one year from project completion.
-During this time, the contractor will be responsible for fixing defects or deficiencies in the work at the contractor's expense.
+During this time, the contractor will be responsible for fixing defects or deficiencies in the work, at the contractor's expense.

-The contract can also specify more than one-year warranties for specific products or parts of the work (such as a roof).
+The contract can also specify warranties longer than one year for certain products or parts of the work (such as a roof).